Carl Jaenisch

 Carl Ferdinand von Jaenisch (Карл Андреевич Яниш; April 11, 1813 - March 7, 1872) was a Finnish and Russian chess player and theorist.
 In the 1840s, he was among the top players in the world.

 Life and career

-Born in Vyborg, he began a military career in Finland, but soon moved to Saint Petersburg to teach rational mechanics.
+Jaenisch was born in Vyborg in the Grand Duchy of Finland.
+He belonged to the Jaenisch family of civil servants and merchants of Russia German descent, which had moved from Moscow to Vyborg after the Treaty of Nystad in 1721.
+Jaenisch began a military career in Finland, but soon moved to Saint Petersburg to teach rational mechanics.
 He dedicated his life to mathematics and chess, two subjects which he considered closely related.
 He tried to show their connections in his work Découvertes sur le cavalier (aux échecs), published in Saint Petersburg in 1837.

-In 1842–43, he published a book on the openings in two volumes: Analyse Nouvelle des ouvertures.
+In 1842–1843, he published a book on the openings in two volumes: Analyse Nouvelle des ouvertures.
 In 1862–63, he published his major work: Traité des applications de l'analyse mathématique au jeu des échecs, in three volumes.

 He wanted to take part in the London 1851 chess tournament, but arrived late and instead played a match with Howard Staunton, which he lost +2–7=1.
 Three years later, he also lost to Ilya Shumov (+3–5=4).